English

 • Are all breast lumps cancerous?

-No, all lumps in the breast are not cancerous, but all lumps should be evaluated.
+No, not all lumps in the breast are cancerous, but all lumps should be evaluated.

-• Does mammogram cause cancer?
+• Does a Mammogram cause cancer?

 • Do all patients require complete removal of the breast?